The Invisible Boy: Second Generation: Plot

 Yelena explains to Michele that she needs blood transfusions from him and Natasha in order to be able to reinforce since she is belonging to the typology of first-generation specials.
 Transfusions are performed by the Doctor KA, a doctor belonging to the "normal" who has worked with Yelena for some time; she tells her son that Andrey has been mysteriously kidnapped and is convinced that the abductor is the cruel Igor Zavarov, a Russian oligarch known to her as a bitter enemy and exploiter of the Specials.
 Yelena's plan is to help kidnap Zavarov with the help of Michele and Natasha in order to stop his campaign against the Specials and save Andrey.
 The kidnapping must be carried out while Zavarov is in Trieste for the inauguration of his new pipeline and Yelena entrusts Michele with the task of entering the offices of the police station and stealing the security plans for the day of the inauguration of the gas pipeline, discovering the exact movements of Zavarov.
-Through his invisibility, Michele succeeds very well in the task by making his mother proud of him.
+Through his invisibility, Michele succeeds very well in the task and makes his mother proud of him.

-The family begin to know each other and love each other: the two siblings are confiding some of the key episodes of their lives lived in those years.
+The family begins to know each other and love each other: the two siblings are confiding some of the key episodes of their lives lived in those years.
 Natasha says she was taken to Morocco and entrusted to a good woman, who later died.
-Her brother became the legal guardian of Natasha and began to mistreat her until she tried to take advantage of her.
-This until the girl discovered her power, just before being saved by her mother; one day Natasha is also intrigued by a talisman spotted in a jewellery store, Michele uses his power to steal it for her and, together, deliver the jewel to their mother who, joyful to be re-forming her family, wear it saying that she would have never taken it off.
+Her brother became the legal guardian of Natasha and began to mistreat her until he tried to take advantage of her.
+This until the girl discovered her power, just before being saved by her mother.
+One day Natasha is intrigued by a talisman spotted in a jewelry store; Michele uses his power to steal it for her and, together, deliver the jewel to their mother who, joyful to be re-forming her family, wears it saying that she would never take it off.

 That night Yelena remembers the events following the flight with Andrey and the children.
 While the man had managed to save himself, Yelena had been captured again and locked up in an institute where, with the arrival of Zavarov, the experiments on Specials to try to understand the origin of their power became real torture.
 Only Doctor KA showed a certain respect for them but Zavarov did not care about their lives and when, during an experiment, Katia the elastic girl dies, Yelena tells Artiglio that it was time to unleash the rebellion.
 The Specials took the power of the fortress but they could not stop Zavarov who therefore saved himself on a helicopter.
 While most of the Specials decided to return to life by hiding their skills, Yelena wanted to find her children, with the help of Artiglio and Doctor KA.